fishtown-analytics/blog.fishtownanalytics.com/README.md

-Redirects from Medium to Ghost
+Redirects from Medium and blog.fishtownanalytics.com (Ghost) to blog.getdbt.com(Ghost)